 Classic Rick Springfield.

 Before the two got together, they met at (I CANNOT MAKE THIS UP), a racquetball tournament.
-Can you imagine meeting your future husband at a racquetball championship?
+Can you imagine meeting your future partner at a racquetball championship?

 I quickly decided Tim was a living legend.

 Tim told me the dramatic story about playing on the same team as his future wife’s husband.
 They were friends for decades, but eventually the two divorced their partners, and then got together.
 Tim said it was kind of awkward explaining to their kids, since their kids grew up together and were friends.
 We then talked about how to properly mesh families after a divorce, which is something I know little to nothing about.

 God, I love old people.

 Since I now knew basically everything about their lives, they cruised around airport security with me, and we found our gate to get on the plane together.
 Thereafter, I drank three glasses of wine to basically serve as a horse tranquilizer.

 I’ll spare you the boring details of the actual flight itself, but let’s just say I sat beside a Chinese man who did blood circulation exercises for 12 hours.
 It was a lot of fist pumping, up-and-down stretches, massages, and other weird techniques that I tried to avoid eye-contact with.

 I don’t know what I did in a past life to deserve the people I sit by on airplanes, but it had to be on par with burning down an orphanage.

 I landed approximately two minutes after I finished Three Billboards Outside of Ebbing, Missouri.
 It was a great movie, but I didn’t have much time to reflect on it.
 I was hungry and needed to eat before my next flight.
 After getting a small breakfast in New Zealand for $4.7 million dollars (everything is insanely expensive there), I traveled through domestic flights, got on my next plane, and cruised down to Christchurch from Auckland.